About

 Contributors

-Uzay Bulut – Turkey
+Uzay Bulut – Türkiye

 - Columnist – Researcher

-Maria Dikaiou – Australia
+Maria Dikaiou – Commonwealth of Australia

 - Forum Support Manager

-Sevim Dogan Ozkan – Turkey
+Sevim Dogan Ozkan – Türkiye

-Theodora Galanis – Australia
+Theodora Galanis – Commonwealth of Australia

-Eva Ieridou – Cyprus
+Eva Ieridou – Republic of Cyprus

 - Partner Manager and Event Manager

-Oz Karahan – Turkey
+Oz Karahan – Republic of Cyprus

 - Political analyst and columnist

-Stefanos Kouratzis – Greece
+Stefanos Kouratzis – Hellenic Republic

 - Visual Storyteller, multidisciplinary photographer and writer

-Paul Patiniott – Australia
+Paul Patiniott – Commonwealth of Australia

-Emma Riggs – Australia
+Emma Riggs – Commonwealth of Australia

-Zafiria Stamboulidis – Australia
+Zafiria Stamboulidis – Commonwealth of Australia

 - Civil Liberties and Digital Operations Consultant